MicroStrategy/embedding-sdk-docs/docs/index.md

 ---
 title: Introduction to the Embedding SDK
 slug: /
-description: The Embedding SDK allows you to quickly integrate a MicroStrategy dossier into a web application in a responsive manner.
+description: The Embedding SDK allows you to quickly integrate a MicroStrategy dashboard into a web application in a responsive manner.
 It also provides resources to add functionality such as controlling navigation, retrieving and applying filters, setting properties, and managing events, and supports several different authentication environments.
 ---

-The Embedding SDK allows you to quickly integrate a MicroStrategy dossier into a web application in a responsive manner.
+The Embedding SDK allows you to quickly integrate a MicroStrategy dashboard into a web application in a responsive manner.
 It also provides resources to add functionality such as controlling navigation, retrieving and applying filters, setting properties, and managing events, and supports several different authentication environments.

-There are three basic steps for embedding a dossier.
+There are three basic steps for embedding a dashboard.

 1. In the initial page of your web application, add a link to the MicroStrategy JavaScript Embedding SDK.